spinecone/diy-sex-robot/fun_with_integers.md

 * Copy the setup and loop from the previous chapter into a new Arduino file.
 * Change the analogWrite to a higher number so that it will vibrate.
+* When you're ready to test, save your file and then click "upload."